layilin/SP23-33852/_annotations/book1_draft2.md

 [people] 4.20 Imperial George.
 George III (1738-1820) was king of Britain from 1760 to 1820.

-[people] 4.22n Lucan...Pliny...Arrian...Lucan or Marcus Annaeus Lucanus (39-65 CE), nephew of Seneca the younger and author of *The Civil War*.
-Gaius Plinius Secondus or Pliny the Elder (23-79 CE), author of *Historia Naturalis*.
-Arrian or Lucius Flavius Arrianus (86-160 CE), author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.
+[people] 4.22n Lucan...Pliny...Arrian.
+Lucan or Marcus Annaeus Lucanus (39-65 CE) was the nephew of Seneca the younger and the author of *The Civil War*.
+Gaius Plinius Secondus or Pliny the Elder (23-79 CE) was the author of *Historia Naturalis*.
+Arrian or Lucius Flavius Arrianus (86-160 CE) was the author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.

 [people] 4.22n Pompey.
-Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.
+Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate.
+He defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.

 [place] 4.22n Persia.
 Now known as Iran.
 At its height, the Persian Empire extended from Egypt to southwestern Asia and India.
 It was the traditional antagonist of ancient Greece.

 5.26 joint.
 As sugar cane grows, it forms segments called joints.
 Grainger is thus referring here to the growth of sugar cane.

 [place] 5.22n Barbary-coast.
-Mediterranean coastline of North Africa that runs from modern-day Egypt to the Atlantic Ocean and includes parts of Morocco, Algeria, Tunisia, and Libya.
+Mediterranean coastline of North Africa that runs from modern Egypt to the Atlantic Ocean and includes parts of Morocco, Algeria, Tunisia, and Libya.

 [place] 5.22n Azores...Madeiras...Canary...Cape-Verd Islands...throve exceedingly.
-Island groups in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
+The Azores, Madeiras, Canary Islands, and Cape Verde Islands are groups of islands in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
 They often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
 As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
 The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

 [place] 5.22n Greater or Lesser Antilles.
 "Antilles" refers to the islands of the Caribbean and is often used as a substitute for "West Indies."
 The Greater Antilles are the large islands on the northwest end of the archipelago (Cuba, Jamaica, Hispaniola, and Puerto Rico).
 The Lesser Antilles (further split into the Windward and Leeward Islands) are the islands ranging from the Virgin Islands in the north to Grenada in the south.
 St. Kitts is one of the Leeward Islands in the Lesser Antilles.